 Proposed solutions.
 Candidate solutions to the shutdown problem can be filed into several categories.
 One candidate is ensuring that the agent never realizes that shutdown is possible (Everitt et al., 2016).
 Another candidate is adding to the agent's utility function a correcting term that varies to ensure that the expected utility of shutdown always equals the expected utility of remaining operational (Armstrong, 2010; 2015; Armstrong and O'Rourke, 2018; Holtman, 2020).
 A third candidate is giving the agent the goal of shutting itself down, and making the agent do useful work as a means to that end (Martin et al., 2016; Goldstein and Robinson, 2024).
 A fourth candidate is making the agent uncertain about its goal, and making the agent regard human attempts to press the shutdown button as evidence that shutting down would achieve its goal (Hadfield-Menell et al., 2017; Wängberg et al., 2017).
 A fifth candidate is interrupting agents with a special interruption policy and training them with a safely interruptible algorithm, like Q-learning or a modified version of SARSA (Orseau and Armstrong, 2016).
 A sixth candidate is using time-bounded utility functions to create a shutdown timer (Dalrymple, 2022).
-A seventh candidate is the IPP (Thornley, 2024b).
+A seventh candidate is the PAP (Thornley, 2024b).

 Experimental work.
+One advantage of the PAP is that it proposes a method of training shutdownable agents using machine learning: a method that can be tested on simple agents (as we do in this paper).
+For many other candidate solutions to the shutdown problem, it is either hard to see how they can be implemented using machine learning or else hard to see how they can be tested on simple agents.
+One exception is the candidate solution from Orseau and Armstrong (2016).
 Leike et al. (2017) train agents in a 'Safe Interruptibility' gridworld using Rainbow (Hessel et al., 2017) and A2C (Mnih et al., 2016).
-Leike et al. (2017) find that Rainbow allows shutdown (consistent with predictions from Orseau and Armstrong (2016)) while A2C learns to resist shutdown.
-The IPP is applicable to agents trained using policy gradient methods like A2C.
-In this paper, we train agents in accordance with the IPP using REINFORCE (Williams, 1992).
+They find that Rainbow allows shutdown (consistent with predictions from Orseau and Armstrong (2016)) while A2C learns to resist shutdown.
+The PAP applies to agents trained using policy gradient methods like A2C.
+In this paper, we train agents in accordance with the PAP using REINFORCE (Williams, 1992).